jyluo/units-inference/coq-proof/README.md

 `UnitsDefs.v` contains the definitions and helper lemmas for the unit types **_T_**.

-`ValueDefs.v` contains the definitions and helper lemmas for labeled literals **_l_**, which are modeled as nats labeled with a unit in Coq.
+`ValueDefs.v` contains the definitions and helper lemmas for labeled literals (static semantics) / labeled values (operational semantics) **_l_**, which are modeled as nats labeled with a unit in Coq.

 # CORRECT ^